 SCREEN: To be uploaded by Authors: Densitometry, then Densitometry plot being clicked.

 SCREEN: To be uploaded by Authors: Selecting Overlay Plotting then Plot Density Profile.

-After visualizing the density profile, open the RingIndicator application [1] for a first visual cross-dating with other cores from the same tree and assess both cores [2].
+Once the density profile is visualized, indicate all tree rings manually or automatically.
+After inserting the bar, move the nodes at the end bar to change the angle [1].
+Change the bar position using the middle node and adjust the size of the nodes.
+Press Data followed by Export, then Rings followed by Export Rings to ensure ring and fiber indications are written in the proper .txt (dot-T-X-T) files [2].

-Use 3.8.1
+SCREEN: To be uploaded by Authors: Indicate the tree rings manually.
+Moving the nodes at the end of the bar

-SCREEN: To be uploaded by Authors: Visualizing cross-dating with other cores from the same tree and assessing cores.
+SCREEN: To be uploaded by Authors: You can adjust the size of the nodes.
+Data then Export and Rings then Export Rings being clicked.

 Change the felling date to the year when the cores were taken from the living trees or choose an appropriate date [1-TXT].
 In Overlay Plotting, select Plot Rings to display the years.
 Also, choose the plane to plot rings or the density profile [2].